 Anyone who intends to conduct research that involves people must apply for and receive unconditional IRB approval (approval without contingency) before beginning the research.
 This applies to ALL research involving people, not just clinical research.
-Social science, behavioral, historic, linguistic and marketing research studies must be reviewed by, and receive approval from, the IRB (this is a representation of likely studies, and not an exhaustive list).
-Review this information, or contact Research Integrity Services (RIS) staff if in doubt about the need for IRB review (Melissa McGee, (603)862-2005; Julie Simpson, (603)862-2003; or Theresa Cherouvis, (603)862-3536).
+Social science, behavioral, educational and linguistic research studies must be reviewed by, and receive approval from, the IRB (this is a representation of likely studies and not an exhaustive list).
+Review this information, or contact Research Integrity Services (RIS) staff if in doubt about the need for IRB review [Melissa McGee (603) 862-2005, Susan Jalbert (603) 862-3536, or Julie Simpson (603) 862-2003].

 Research is broadly defined as a systematic investigation designed to develop or contribute to generalizable knowledge, or investigation designed to test a hypothesis.